stardust-xs/cheat_sheet/git/basics.md

 I have my own preference for this and I would recommend you to follow these steps too.
 These following "steps" are not mandatory and can be overridden later whenever you want.

 Okay, so my Git "configuration" involves 2 steps:
-- Adding user and
+- Adding User and
-- Adding gpg key
+- Adding GPG key

 ### Adding User